wjasper/Linux_Drivers/README.md

 API changed enough that I started a new version of the modules.
 I do not have a new version of the moduls for each version of the kernel.
 If you notice problems that are kernel version related, use a later version or email me.
-The pci drivers should also work on the 3.X and 4.Xkernels.
+The pci drivers should also work on the 3.X and 4.X kernels.

 I have divided the drivers into categories by bus type.
 Thus, all the USB drivers are in the USB directory, etc.